omundy/learn-computers/topics-networks.md

 Secure SHell is perhaps the most invaluable tool for accessing data on other computers on the network.
 SSH uses [public-key cryptography](http://en.wikipedia.org/wiki/Public-key_cryptography) to secure data.
 When you "SSH" into a remote computer you can execute all commands just as you do on your local machine.
 Common scenarios where you would use SSH:

-1. To edit a file on your web server: Use SSH to connect, then run nano to edit and save the file.
+1. To edit files on a web server
-1. To edit contents of a database on a server: SSH into the remote, then use MySQL to edit the database.
+1. To edit contents of a database on a server
-1. To pull changes to a Git repository on your web server.
-SSH into the remote, then `git pull`.
+1. To pull changes to a Git repository on your web server

-Use SSH like this.
-The first time you connect you will be prompted to trust the secure key on the remote host and then [enter your password](#about-passwords).
+If you know your username and password, and are allowed to connect via SSH to your host you can do it like this.
+The first time you connect you will be prompted to trust the secure key on the remote host and [enter your password](#about-passwords).

 ```bash
 ssh  <username>@<servername>